 GER is caused by acid coming up from the stomach into the food pipe.
 It feels like a burning sensation in the chest and throat.
 It can also cause a burning feeling in the stomach.

-Eliminating alcohol, spicy foods, and losing weight if needed can help control heartburn.
+Eliminating alcohol, spicy foods, and losing weight if necessary

 16. Overactive thyroid

-One symptom of an overactive thyroid is stomach pain and diarrhea.
+Possible symptoms of an overactive thyroid may include stomach pain and diarrhea.
 Other symptoms include trouble sleeping, weight loss, and a rapid heartbeat.